jtmoon79/super-speedy-syslog-searcher/Extended-Thoughts.md

-When moving from implementing a script for a known system, to implementing a general purpose tool, here are some difficulties I discovered during design and implemention.
+When moving from implementing a script for a known system, to implementing a general purpose tool, here are some difficulties I discovered during design and implementation.

 ##### _differing sysline formats, differing datetime formats_

-In practice there are many reasonably possible sysline formats (datetime format, plus arrangment).
+In practice there are many reasonably possible sysline formats (datetime format, plus arrangement).
 Handling them all can be done but adds complexity.
 Handling them all speedily adds further complexity.